Looking for some free things to do in San Francisco? Well, here are over 120 of them for you!

 36. Get a taste of Holland at the Dutch Windmill and tulip garden – located on the western end of the park, the windmill originally served as an irrigation system for the park.
 The surrounding garden is at its peak in February and March, when the tulips are in full bloom, but there are flowers blooming there year-round.

-Parks, Beaches, and Hiking
+Free Parks, Beaches, and Hikes

 One of the best things about San Francisco is that it is a large urban city, yet there are so many ways to experience nature.
 The best thing about all the nature in the city?
 They are all free things to do in San Francisco.
 Check out the spots below if you want a respite from the city life.